 But there’s one type of foul that is so obvious and so bad of a play that even fans of the team it gets called against won’t argue.
 Of course, I’m talking about the clear path foul.

 Both the NBA and FIBA have their own versions of the rule.
 The NBA rule was seen by some as sometimes unnecessary penalizing defenders, such as in situations where they’re legitimately trying to intercept a pass and bump into an opponent from behind.
 So let’s define this rule and see why it’s been the subject of controversy.

 Definition of a Clear Path Foul

-Fortunately, the rule was simplified in 2018 to make officiating more consistent and reducing harsh punishments for legit basketball plays.
-Here’s the new NBA definition of a clear path foul:
+Fortunately, the NBA’s clear path rule was simplified in 2018 to make officiating more consistent and reduce harsh punishments for legit basketball plays.
+Here’s the new NBA definition:

-Basically, when an opponent with possession of the ball has a ‘clear path’ ahead of them and gets fouled by a defender from behind, a clear path is called.
+Basically, if a fast break starts in a team’s backcourt and an offensive player with no defenders ahead of them gets fouled by a defender from behind, a clear path foul is called.

-Here’s a great video example of a clear path foul being called:
+Here’s a video example of a clear path foul being called:

 What’s the point of the clear path foul?